Unnimaya6122004/Unnimaya6122004/README.md

-# Hello, I'm [UNNIMAYA K] 👋
+# Hello, I'm UNNIMAYA K 👋

 Welcome to my GitHub profile!
-I'm passionate about [my profession,my ambissons,study,coding,games etc..], and I love to build [designs,apps,websites,etc].
-Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or if you'd like to collaborate on something interesting.
+I'm passionate about my profession,my ambissons,study,coding,games etc.., and I love to build designs,apps,websites,etc. Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or if you'd like to collaborate on something interesting.

 ## 🔧 Technologies & Tools

 Here are some technologies and tools that I'm familiar with:

-- Programming Languages: [c programming,python,HTML,javascript,CSS,java]
+- Programming Languages: c programming,python,HTML,javascript,CSS,java
-- Other: [figma,canva,google sites]
+- Other: figma,canva,google sites

 ## 🌱 Current Focus

-I'm currently focused on [my learning ].
-I'm excited to deepen my knowledge in [app development,AR/VR,web development,programming,databases].
+I'm currently focused on my learning.
+I'm excited to deepen my knowledge in app development,AR/VR,web development,programming,databases.